Farkhan2025/SkillPath/README.md

 ## 📫 Contact / Credits

-Made with ❤️ by [YAHYA KT , SRIDHARAN VG, UWAIS ABDUL SALAM]
+Made with ❤️ by [YAHYA KT , MOHAMED FARKHAN N]
 Feel free to contribute or reach out!